ibm-cloud-docs/power-iaas/registering-linux.md

 ```
 {: codeblock}

+These commands assume that the network device for the public network is `eth0`, and `eth1` for the private network.
+{: important}

 You can permanently set **IP forwarding** by editing the `/etc/sysctl.conf` file:

 1. Find and edit the following line within the `/etc/sysctl.conf` file (replacing `0` with `1` if required): `net.ipv4.ip_forward = 1`.
-2. To perform the update to the `sysctl.conf` file, enter the following command: `sysctl -p /etc/sysctl.conf`.
+2. Update the `sysctl.conf` file by entering the following command: `sysctl -p /etc/sysctl.conf`.
 3. Finally, configure the source NAT by entering the following command: `iptables -t nat -A POSTROUTING -o eth0 -j MASQUERADE`.

 ### Configuring Linux VMs to use a SNAT router